ceejbot/aerogel/README.md

 `copter.handleMotorTelemetry()` gets an object with the state of the four motors: `m1`, `m2`, `m3`, and `m4`.

 `copter.handleAccTelemetry()` gets an object with the state of the accelerometer: `x`, `y`, and `z`.
-The accelerometer data is available only for 10DOF copters with tip-of-tree firmware.
+The accelerometer data is available only for copters running [tip-of-tree firmware](https://bitbucket.org/bitcraze/crazyflie-firmware).

 ## API

 TODO

-Aerogel exposes a promises API at the moment.
+Aerogel exposes a [promises](https://github.com/rkatic/p) API at the moment.
 Eventually I plan to offer a standard callback API as well.
 If you do not pass a callback to a method, a promise is returned.

 ## LeapMotion